- Give you peace of mind knowing your family is protected

-- May set up as a Estate Planning process to cover up all the estate cost
+- May set up as an Estate Planning process to cover all the estate cost

-- Term 100 is most cost efficient permanent life insurance coverage for all age group
+- Term 100 is the most cost-efficient permanent life insurance coverage for all age group

-- An expensive insurance coverage compare to traditional term policy
+- An expensive insurance coverage compared to a traditional term policy

 As the name suggests, non-medical life insurance assumes no medical test when issuing a policy as opposed to a traditional policy where medical tests are required (e.g. blood test, blood pressure, etc.).
 If there are no tests, insurers see the risk higher and thus often would collect higher premiums for these types of policies.
-At the same time, there is often a coverage limit on these policies in order to minimize insurance risk.
+At the same time, these policies often have a coverage limit to minimize insurance risk.

 - You are hard to insure

 - You have a dangerous job or dangerous hobbies